urbanslug/blog/about.rst

 title: About
 ---

+This is the website for the free and open source software engineer who goes by the alias of urbanslug.

-Posts in this blog comprise: computer science, linux, programming, cryptography, personal development, afrocentricism,  african development and whatever else I deem fit.
+Blog posts comprise: computer science, linux, programming, cryptography, personal development, afrocentricism,  african development and whatever else I deem fit.